 As mentioned above, eating protein decreases both tryptophan and serotonin levels.

-But tryptophan supplements provide a nice workaround to this problem.
+But tryptophan supplements provide a nice workaround to this dilemma.

 They increase brain levels of serotonin while bypassing protein’s negative effect on serotonin formation.